-Whatever the case, God had specifically forbidden offering human sacrifices, so God never would have wanted Jephthah to sacrifice his daughter (Leviticus 20:1-5).
+Whatever the case, God had specifically forbidden offering human sacrifices, so it was absolutely not God’s desire for Jephthah to sacrifice his daughter (Leviticus 20:1-5).
 Jeremiah 7:31; 19:5; and 32:35 clearly indicate that the idea of human sacrifice has "never even entered God’s mind."
-The account of Jephthah and his daughter serves as an example for us not to make foolish vows or oaths.
+The account of Jephthah and his daughter serves as an example for us to not make foolish vows or oaths.
 It should also serve as a warning to make sure any vow we make is something that is not in violation of God’s Word.